pypa/packaging.python.org/source/glossary.rst

     Namespace Package

-        A mechanism for splitting a single :term:`Import Package <Import Package>` across multiple directories on disk.
-Can either be "explicit" or "implicit", depending on the mechanism.
-Defined in :pep:`420`.
+        A mechanism for splitting a single :term:`Import Package <Import Package>` across one or more :term:`Distribution Packages <Distribution Package>`.

     Package Index